Take Profit / Stop Loss (Strategy Script)

 exit_long = *** INSERT YOUR ENTRY CONDITIONS ***, (high > TP_long or low < SL_long)

-After that, you can create the alertconditions and plot them on the graph.
-The full example code is represented below.
+Now create alertconditions and plot them on the chart.
+The full example code is presented below.

 long_tp_inp = input(10, title='Long Take Profit %', step=0.1)/100